xfangcosmo/FFTLog-and-beyond/README.md

 The code is *independently* written and tested in python (./python/fftlog.py) and C (./cfftlog/).

-See more details in Note.pdf
+See more details in Note.pdf (still in progress)